Physical therapy for paraplegia is a major part of the spinal cord injury rehabilitation process.

 - Intensity: This involves how many repetitions you perform, how long you train, and how much you’re challenging yourself.
 The higher the intensity, the greater the recovery outcome.

-- Specificity: Neuroplasticity is task-specific, so the training of one function doesn’t necessarily transfer over to other functions.
+- Specificity: Neuroplasticity is task-specific.
+The training of one function doesn’t necessarily transfer over to other functions.

 No two spinal cord injuries are the same.

-Depending on the level and severity of your injury, the types of exercises you will be doing in physical therapy will vary.
+Depending on the level and severity of your injury, the types of exercises you will be working on in physical therapy for paraplegia will vary.

-Passive range of motion exercise does not require any effort on the patient’s part, which makes it ideal for those with complete injuries.
-A physical therapist or caregiver will move paralyzed regions of your body for you.
+Passive range of motion exercise does not require any exerted effort on the patient’s part.
+A physical therapist or caregiver will move your body for you.

-However, because people with paraplegia have fully functioning arms, they can perform many passive leg exercises on their own.
+However, because people with paraplegia have fully functioning arms, they can often perform passive leg exercises on their own.

 Below are some passive range of motion exercises that will benefit those with paraplegia.
 Be sure to perform them slowly and gently.

 - Trunk Twists: Have the patient lay down on his/her back with knees bent.
 Then, tilt the knees to one side, making sure that the shoulders don’t move.
-Repeat to the other side.
+Hold for 20 seconds and then repeat to the other side.

 - Knees to Chest: Have the patient lay down with one leg bent.
 Bring the knee up towards the chest and then straighten it, bringing it down next to the other foot.
-Repeat with the other leg.
+Then, switch to the other leg.

 - Hip Abductions: Have the patient lay down with legs straight.
 Then, hold one leg from underneath the calf and pull to the side, so that the foot is moving outward.
 Bring the leg back in towards the center and repeat.